subhk/QGYBJ.jl/docs/src/advanced/parallel.md

 ### How Transposes Work

-With the `(z, x, y)` storage order and `decomp_dims=(2,3)`, z is fully local.
-FFT and vertical operations therefore use the same pencil layout, and the transpose helpers are effectively no-ops in the current configuration.
+With the `(z, x, y)` storage order and `decomp_dims=(2,3)`, z is fully local on the FFT input pencil.
+Vertical operations therefore run without transposes when the data already lives on `pencil_xy`.
+Arrays on the FFT output pencil will still use the two-step transpose helpers to return to the z-local layout.

 **Example:** Inverting q to ψ still uses the same API (transposes are skipped):